Minimally invasive disc decompression

 If you have been diagnosed with a degenerative disc condition and are being recommended to undergo spinal surgery, you should research the advantages of minimally invasive surgery compared to traditional spine surgery.
 There are several key differences between the two that should be considered before you pick the right type of surgery for your needs.

 What are the benefits of minimally invasive disc decompression?

 At Laser Spine Institute, we perform a minimally invasive disc decompression procedure called a discectomy.
 During this procedure, a less than 1-inch incision is made and the muscles around the spine are gently pushed aside with a series of dilating tubes.
 This is a huge added benefit to patients undergoing minimally invasive surgery because a muscle-sparing approach reduces a patient’s risk of infection, excessive blood loss and other complications.^

 In contrast, traditional open spine surgery requires a large incision that cuts through and detaches the muscles near the spine in order to let the surgeon access the damaged disc.
 This leads to increased risks of complications and a prolonged recovery time while the muscles heal with the spine.

 In more severe cases patients at Laser Spine Institute may be recommended to undergo a minimally invasive stabilization procedure.
 Unlike traditional fusion that uses a large incision and bulky hardware, our minimally invasive stabilizations use a small incision to access the spine to remove a damaged disc and fuse the vertebrae.

-To learn more about Laser Spine Institute’s percutaneous endoscopic discectomy, please contact us.
-We will be happy to answer your questions and provide a complimentary review of your MRI or CT scan to determine if you are a candidate for one of our procedures.
+To learn more about Laser Spine Institute’s minimally invasive procedures, including discectomy, please contact us.
+We will be happy to answer your questions and provide a free MRI review* to determine if you are a potential candidate for one of our procedures.